petersatsuse/azure-compute-docs/articles/virtual-machines/compare-compute-products.md

 [Compute Fleet](/azure/azure-compute-fleet/overview) is designed for large-scale, distributed computing environments.
 It allows you to manage and orchestrate a fleet of VMs across multiple regions and availability zones.
 This service is particularly beneficial for high-performance computing (HPC) applications, big data processing, and other workloads that require significant computational power and distributed resources.

 The product you select depends on the workload you intend to run.
-Check out the product comparison table in this article or in the Azure Portal to choose between these solutions.
+Check out the product comparison table in this article or in the Azure portal to choose between these solutions.

 ## Product comparison table